 If you have any questions during the application period, please contact the Australia-ASEAN Council Secretariat, (02) 6261 1333, aac@dfat.gov.au.
 The Department of Foreign Affairs and Trade undertakes to respond to emailed questions within five working days.

-Questions should be sent no later than 1 September 2021.
+Questions must be received no later than 15 December 2023.